MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSSession.md

 ## NOTES

-* To connect to a remote computer, you must be a member of the Administrators group on the remote computer.
-* In Windows Vista and later versions of the Windows operating system, to start an interactive session on the local computer, you must start Windows PowerShell with the Run as administrator option.
+To connect to a remote computer, you must be a member of the Administrators group on the remote computer.
+To start an interactive session on the local computer, you must start PowerShell with the **Run as administrator** option.

-* When you use `Enter-PSSession`, your user profile on the remote computer is used for the interactive session.
-The commands in the remote user profile, including commands to add Windows PowerShell snap-ins and to change the command prompt, run before the remote prompt is displayed.
+When you use `Enter-PSSession`, your user profile on the remote computer is used for the interactive session.
+The commands in the remote user profile, including commands to add PowerShell modules and to change the command prompt, run before the remote prompt is displayed.

-* `Enter-PSSession` uses the UI culture setting on the local computer for the interactive session.
+`Enter-PSSession` uses the UI culture setting on the local computer for the interactive session.
 To find the local UI culture, use the $UICulture automatic variable.

-* `Enter-PSSession` requires the `Get-Command`, `Out-Default`, and `Exit-PSSession` cmdlets.
+`Enter-PSSession` requires the `Get-Command`, `Out-Default`, and `Exit-PSSession` cmdlets.
 If these cmdlets are not included in the session configuration on the remote computer, the `Enter-PSSession` commands fails.

-* Unlike `Invoke-Command`, which parses and interprets the commands before it sends them to the remote computer, `Enter-PSSession` sends the commands directly to the remote computer without interpretation.
+Unlike `Invoke-Command`, which parses and interprets the commands before it sends them to the remote computer, `Enter-PSSession` sends the commands directly to the remote computer without interpretation.

-* If the session that you want to enter is busy processing a command, there might be a delay before Windows PowerShell responds to **the Enter-PSSession** command.
-You will be connected as soon as the session is available.
-To cancel the `Enter-PSSession` command, press `CTRL+C`.
+If the session you want to enter is busy processing a command, there might be a delay before PowerShell responds to the `Enter-PSSession` command.
+You are connected as soon as the session is available.
+To cancel the `Enter-PSSession` command, press <kbd>CTRL</kbd>+<kbd>C</kbd>.

 ## RELATED LINKS